Bradfield/algos/linear-data-structures/infix-prefix-and-postfix-expressions.md

     `opstack`.
 Any operators still on the stack can be removed and appended to the end of the output list.

-Figure 9 &lt;fig\_intopost&gt; shows the conversion algorithm working on the expression A \* B + C \* D. Note that the first \* operator is removed upon seeing the + operator.
+Figure 9 shows the conversion algorithm working on the expression A \* B + C \* D. Note that the first \* operator is removed upon seeing the + operator.
 Also, + stays on the stack when the second \* occurs, since multiplication has precedence over addition.
 At